 A resource inventory can be used to identify open space areas that may be desirable for protection and/or public access through acquisition or other means.
-In Bay County, the most significant natural resource is the Saginaw Bay and its shoreline.
-Public access to the 38 miles of Bay County shoreline is extremely limited.
-Private residential development occurs along much of the beachfront shoreline except for the Bay City State Recreation Area.
-In other areas, the shoreline is predominantly state or federally owned wildlife refuge area where public access is restricted.

-The Bay provides habitat for large populations of waterfowl, birds, and more than 90 fish species.
-It provides a wide variety of year round recreational activities which comprise an important component of the Bay County economy.
-The Saginaw and Kawkawlin Rivers are two large rivers in Bay County that drain into Saginaw Bay.
-These rivers and the wetlands that surround them are significant natural resources in Bay County.
-The Michigan DNR controls significant natural resource lands in Bay County, most of which are along the bay and river shorelines.
+In Bay County, the most significant natural resource is the Saginaw Bay and shoreline.
+The Bay and the adjacent shoreline and wetlands provide habitat for large populations of waterfowl, birds, and more than 90 fish species.
+The Bay provides a wide variety of year round recreational activities and these comprise an important component of the Bay County economy.
+The Saginaw River and the Kawkawlin River are two large rivers in Bay County that drain into Saginaw Bay.
+These rivers and the wetlands that surround them are also significant natural resources in Bay County.
+The Michigan Department of Natural Resources controls significant natural resource lands in Bay County, most of which are along the bay and river shorelines.
 These are shown in Figure 6.
-Bay County and all of the communities that contain bay or river shoreline should take care to preserve and protect these unique resources so they can be enjoyed for generations to come, while also keeping options available for creating public access.
+Bay County and all of the communities that contain bay or river shoreline should take care to preserve and protect these unique resources so they can be enjoyed for generations to come.